oddlittlebird/docs-1/docs/cep/reference/data-pipelining.md

 ## Scatter and Gather (String)

-Provides example on performing scatter and gather on string values.
+This example shows performing scatter and gather on string values.

-For more information on performing scatter and gather on json, refer below section.

-**Example:**

 ```
-define stream PurchaseStream (userId string, items string, store string);
+CREATE STREAM PurchaseStream (userId string, items string, store string);

 @info(name = 'Scatter-query')
 -- Scatter value of `items` in to separate events by `,`.
+insert into TokenizedItemStream
 select userId, token as item, store
-from PurchaseStream#str:tokenize(items, ',', true)
+from PurchaseStream#str:tokenize(items, ',', true);
-insert into TokenizedItemStream;

 @info(name = 'Transform-query')
 -- Concat tokenized `item` with `store`.
+insert into TransformedItemStream
 select userId, str:concat(store, "-", item) as itemKey
-from TokenizedItemStream
+from TokenizedItemStream;
-insert into TransformedItemStream;

 @info(name = 'Gather-query')
+insert into GroupedPurchaseItemStream
 -- Concat all events in a batch separating them by `,`.
 select userId, str:groupConcat(itemKey, ",") as itemKeys
 -- Collect events traveling as a batch via `batch()` window.
-from TransformedItemStream#window.batch()
+from TransformedItemStream#window.batch();
-insert into GroupedPurchaseItemStream;
 ```

-**Input:**
+### Input

-Below event containing a JSON string is sent to `PurchaseStream`,
+The following event containing a JSON string is sent to `PurchaseStream`:

 [`'501'`, `'cake,cookie,bun,cookie'`, `'CA'`]

-**Output:**
+### Output

 After processing, the events arriving at `TokenizedItemStream` will be as follows: